joh33-wmko/wmko-kpub/README.md

 - Added optional tracking of archive references and associated new plots.
 - Added affiliations mapping and plotting.
 - Added automated PDF download, view, and search for highlight snippets.
-- Removed reliance on 'ads' third-party module (due to some limitations).
+- Removed reliance on 'andycasey/ads' third-party module (due to some limitations).
 - Replaced installation script and Makefile with run script (due to some limitations).